unparalleled-js/docs-1/docs/workbot/workbot-actions.md

         <tr>
             <td>Notify on close</td>
             <td>
-                Sends a view_closed event when a user clicks the close button.
+                Sends a <code><a href="https://api.slack.com/reference/interaction-payloads/views#view_closed">view_closed</a></code> event when a user clicks the close button.
 Defaults to false.
 Use the New event trigger to listen to this event.
             </td>
         </tr>
         <tr>
-            <td></td>
+            <td colspan=2>Hash</td>
             <td>
-                Hash
+                A unique value you can optionally use when updating modals.
+When provided, the hash is validated such that only the most recent view is updated, ensuring the correct view is being updated when updates are happening asynchronously.
             </td>
-            <td>A unique value you can optionally use when updating modals.
-When provided, the hash is validated such that only the most recent view is updated, ensuring the correct view is being updated when updates are happening asynchronously.</td>
         </tr>
     </tbody>
 </table>

-## Open/update modal view
+## Open/update modal view action
 You can open or update modals using the same action: Open/update modal view.
 ![Open/update modal view](~@img/workbot/workbot-blockkit/open-update-modal-view.png)